Wei-Jun Jean Yeung

-Wei-Jun Jean Yeung is a Taiwanese sociologist and demographer, now is the professor of Asia Research Institute, National University of Singapore.
-She chairs the Family, Children, and Youth Research Cluster in the Faculty of Arts and Social Sciences in NUS.
+Wei-Jun Jean Yeung is a Taiwanese sociologist and demographer.
+She is a professor at the Asia Research Institute of the National University of Singapore (NUS).
+She chairs the Family, Children, and Youth Research Cluster in the Faculty of Arts and Social Sciences at NUS.

-Early life
+Early life and education

 Wei-Jun Jean Yeung was born in Taiwan.
-She received her B.A. degree in Sociology from National Taiwan University and her Ph.D. degree in Sociology from University of Alberta.
+She received her B.A. degree in sociology from National Taiwan University and her Ph.D. degree in sociology from the University of Alberta.

 Academic career

 Wei-Jun Jean Yeung has taught in University of Michigan and New York University.
 Currently, she is a professor at the Department of Sociology and the Asia Research Institute, National University of Singapore.
-She serves as an academic advisor to the Institute of Social Science Studies in Peking University and a member of the board of trustees for the Institute of Southeast Asia Studies(ISEAS) in Singapore.
+She serves as an academic advisor to the Institute of Social Science Studies in Peking University and a member of the board of trustees for the Institute of Southeast Asia Studies (ISEAS) in Singapore.

 Research, honours and awards

 Wei-Jun Jean Yeung is affiliated with the China Economic Research Center in Peking University, the National Poverty Center of the School of Public Policy and the Institute for Social Research in the University of Michigan, and the RAND Policy Research Corporation.
 She is a co-principal investigator of one of the longest-running social science longitudinal surveys - Panel Study of Income Dynamics.
 She serves as an academic advisor to the Institute of Social Science Studies in Peking University.
 She is secretary/treasurer for the section of Children and Youth of the American Sociological Association.

 Yeung has received numerous awards, including those from the National Science Foundation, National Institute on Aging, and National Institute of Child Health and Human Development.

 Yeung's current research and teaching focus on intergenerational studies, family and children’s well-being and policies, social inequality, and China’s socioeconomic and demographic transition.

 Yeung's publications appear in top scientific journals and include topics such as parental investment in children, work and family balance, ethnic disparities in educational attainment, poverty, and family wealth.
 Her most cited work includes those that address the impact of economic stress on families and the fatherhood issues.
-She has served on the editorial board for the Journal of Marriage and Family and Child Development and on numerous scientific review committees for the government.
+She has served on the editorial board for the Journal of Marriage and Family and Child Development and on several scientific review committees for the government.
 Her international experiences also include advising on large-scale longitudinal surveys in Asia, Europe, and Australia and to the United Nations.